You can not see I am ill. From the outside I look fine.

 Overdoing it one day will take away your energy for the next day.
 The other way around works too, although to a much less extent.
 If you know you have a big day coming up and you need energy, you can rest beforehand and make sure you are as charged as you can possibly get before starting your big day.
 With resting I mean having 2 or 3 complete bed rest days to try and hamster up enough energy to get through the big day ahead.
 Sleeping for an hour or two do not help at all.

-This article is written by Natalie van Scheltinga.
+This article is written by Natalie van Scheltinga, the founder of The Unchargeables.
 Read her story here.